jbielick/faktory_worker_node/README.md

 `bin/server` will run the faktory server in a docker container.
 The server is available at `localhost:7419`

 Use `DEBUG=faktory*` to see debug lines.

+## Tests

+The tests can be run via `npm test`.
+They will be executed in parallel by ava.

 ## Author